Skip to Main Content

 1) Generate search terms for your topic in both Spanish and English.

 2) Remember to think about using synonyms/related terms.
-For instance, if you are working on the benefits of being bilingual in the workplace, other words that could be used for workplace are jobs, employment, or business.
+For instance, if you are working on the benefits of being bilingual in the workplace, other words that could be used for workplace are jobs, employment, business, or even employees or appliants.

-4) Start by searching for articles in Spanish using your Spanish search terms.
-You will likely get far fewer results as our databases have a strong English language focus for scholarship.
-Look in the left hand column of the database for a Language menu where you can select Spanish.
+3) Start by searching for books and articles in Spanish using your Spanish search terms.
+You will likely get far fewer results as our system has a strong English language focus for scholarship.

-5) Now switch it over to looking for articles in English.
-Make sure you undo the limit for Spanish!
+4) Now switch it over to looking for books/articles in English.
 You will likely find a lot more materials and may need to make your search more specific at this point to narrow things down.

 Bilingualism is important to and studied in many contexts, so you will find articles in many different databases.
 Please read the descriptions of the databases below to help you find the ones that best match your research topic.